lizmat/raku-all-modules/LLFourn/p6-DispatchMap/README.md

 ```

 Overrides the dispatcher for a namepsace rather than adding to
 it.
-Overridden namespaces also have their `.ns-meta` cleared.
+Overridden namespaces get their own `.ns-meta`.

 **note** this method won't affect dispatching until `.compose` is called